stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Divine/index.md

 #### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Favored by the Gods
 *The divine energy coursing through you can empower healing spells.*

-Whenever you cast a spell which would cause you to roll dice to determine the number of stamina a spell restores, you can spend 1 additional mana to reroll any number of those dice once.
+Whenever you cast a spell that would cause you to roll dice to determine the number of stamina a spell restores, you can spend 1 additional mana to reroll any number of those dice once.
 You can use this ability only once per turn.

 ### Otherworldly Wings

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells and Empowered Healing<br>**Actions** 1
 *Your faith bestows upon wings to soar through the skies.*

 You conjure spectral wings from your back.
-While the wings are present, you have a flying speed of 30 feet.
+While the wings are present, you have a flying speed equal to your speed.
 The wings last until you’re incapacitated, you die, or you dismiss them using 1 Action.

-The affinity you chose as your influence can determine the appearance of the wings, for example: eagle wings for good or law, bat wings for evil or chaos, and dragonfly wings for neutrality.
+The divine affinity that you chose determines the appearance of the wings.
+For exampley, eagle wings for good or law, bat wings for evil or chaos and dragonfly wings for neutrality.

 ### Unearthly Recovery